 3. Create a designated working space and an interior for a remote worker

-Whether you live in a big house or a small apartment, clearly defining your space is important to set boundaries and ensure a good work-life balance.
+Whether you live in a big house or a small apartment, clearly defining your space is important to set boundaries and ensure a good work-life balance and a reduced burnout.

 After all, your office is located at your home, meaning it’s easy to get both spaces mixed up!